By Tim Lambert

 However, the Ottoman Empire reached a peak under Suleiman I (1520-66) known as Suleiman the Magnificent.
 In 1522 he captured Rhodes and in 1526 he captured Hungary but he failed to capture Malta in 1566.
 The Turks were defeated at sea by the Spanish and Venetians at the Battle of Lepanto in 1571.
 Nevertheless, the Turks were still a force to be reckoned with.
 In 1573 they captured Cyprus.

-In the 17th century, the Turkish Empire declined (although it remained very powerful).
+In the 17th century, the Turkish Empire declined (although it remained mighty).
 As late as 1683 the Turks lay siege to Vienna but they were driven back.
 Afterward, the Turks were forced to surrender territory to the Europeans.
 (The Turks surrendered Hungary by a treaty of 1699).
-In the 18th century, there were several wars between Russia and the Turkish Empire and the Russians gradually took land from them.
+In the 18th century, there were several wars between the Russian Empire and the Turkish Empire and the Russians gradually took land from the Turks.

 Meanwhile, parts of the Turkish Empire broke away.
 In 1878 Romania and Serbia became independent.
 Bulgaria became independent in 1908.
 Also in 1908, a revolution took place in Turkey and the Sultan was forced to call elections.
 The next year he abdicated and his replacement was only a figurehead.